LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 {: .important}
 All of the functionality for agent users apply to agent manager as well.

-In order for a manager to be able to receive new conversation, he needs to be defined in the LiveEngage web with an agent role.
+In order for a manager to be able to receive new conversation, he needs to be defined in the Conversational Cloud web with an agent role.

 Below describes the additional set of features available only for users with manager role: